 When an ability triggers, it doesn't take effect until after the event that triggered it.
-It also waits to take effect until after any current reroll or damage-prevention chances.
+It also waits to take effect until after any current chances to reroll or prevent damage.

-If a triggered ability (or an "Evade" or "Deflect" ability) has you reroll or prevents damage, its effect happens during the next chance to reroll or prevent damage (and can't happen at any other time).
-See pp. 37-38 to find out about chances to reroll and prevent damage.
+If a triggered ability (or an Evade or Deflect ability) has you reroll or prevent damage, its effect happens during the next chance to reroll or prevent damage (and can't happen at any other time).
+See p.
+31 to find out about chances to reroll and prevent damage.